mik-jozef/chalk/spec-notes.md

 unary ^ as bitwise negation?
-remember `X.Y a;` is variable declaration even though `X.Y` is a member access expression, not a type math assumption: all comptime functions terminate -- even better all comptime functions should provably terminate, and all runtime functions should throw a warning if they don't should every value have an address and every variable a value, or should every variable have an address and a value, and value not have an address? should taking a pointer to a temporary object produce a warning, an error or nothing?
+remember `X.Y a;` is variable declaration even though `X.Y` is a member access expression, not a type all comptime functions must provably terminate, and all runtime functions should throw a warning if they don't should every value have an address and every variable a value, or should every variable have an address and a value, and value not have an address? should taking a pointer to a temporary object produce a warning, an error or nothing?